cea-hpc/pcocc/docs/source/manpages/man1/alloc.rst

 Descrition
 ***********

 Instantiate or restore a virtual cluster in interactive mode.
-A cluster definition is expressed as a list of templates and counts e.g.: pcocc alloc tpl1:6,tpl2:2 instantiates a cluster with 6 VMs from template tpl1 and 2 VMs from template tpl2
+A cluster definition is expressed as a list of templates and counts.
+For example, pcocc alloc *tpl1:6,tpl2:2* instantiates a cluster with 6 VMs from template *tpl1* and 2 VMs from template *tpl2*.

+By default, an interactive shell is launched which allows to easily interact with the virtual cluster as all pcocc commands launched from the shell implicitly target the related virtual cluster.
+Resources are relinquished when either the VMs are powered off or the interactive shell exits (see below).
+Any data stored on ephemeral disks is lost after the allocation completes.

-Batch options are passed on to the underlying batch manager.
+Batch options are passed on to the underlying batch manager (see salloc(1)).
 By default allocations are created with the name *pcocc* unless specified otherwise in the batch options.

-In interactive mode, a shell is launched which allows to easily interact with the virtual cluster as all pcocc commands launched from the shell will implicitly target this cluster.
-The virtual cluster will also be automatically terminated when the shell exits.

-From outside this shell, pcocc commands look for a job named *pcocc* and will target it if there is only one match.
+From outside the interactive shell, pcocc commands look for a job named *pcocc* and will target it if there is only one match.
 Otherwise, the id or name of the allocation hosting the cluster must be specified.

+Instead of launching an interactive shell, it is possible to execute a script on the front-end node with the *-E* option.
+The cluster will be terminated once the script exits.
+As in the in interactive shell, pcocc commands launched within the script implicitely target the current cluster.

 Options
 *******